A Deep Q-Network for the Beer Game: A Deep Reinforcement Learning algorithm to Solve Inventory Optimization Problems: Literature Review

-In the category of ILs, \cite{mosekilde1988deterministic} develop a simulation and test different ordering policies, which are expressed using a formula that involves state variables such as the number of anticipated shipments and unfilled orders.
-They assume the customer demand is 4 in each of the first four periods, and then 7 per period for the remainder of the horizon. \cite{sterman1989modeling} uses a similar version of the game in which the demand is 8 after the first four periods.
-(Hereinafter, we refer to this demand process as $C(4,8)$ or the {\em classic} demand process.)
-Also, he do not allow the players to be aware of the demand process.
-He proposes a formula (which we call the {\em Sterman formula}) to determine the order quantity based on the current backlog of orders, on-hand inventory, incoming and outgoing shipments, incoming orders, and expected demand.
-His formula is based on the anchoring and adjustment method of \cite{TverskyKahneman1979}.
+In the category of ILs, \cite{sterman1989modeling} proposes a formula (which we call the {\em Sterman formula}) to determine the order quantity based on the current backlog of orders, on-hand inventory, incoming and outgoing shipments, incoming orders, and expected demand.
 In a nutshell, the Sterman formula attempts to model the way human players over- or under-react to situations they observe in the supply chain such as shortages or excess inventory.
-Note that Sterman's formula is not an attempt to optimize the order quantities in the beer game; rather, it is intended to model typical human behavior.
-There are multiple extensions of Sterman's work.
-For example, \cite{strozzi2007beer} considers the beer game when the customer demand increases constantly after four periods and proposes a genetic algorithm (GA) to obtain the coefficients of the Sterman model.
-Subsequent behavioral beer game studies include \cite{CrosonDonohue2003} and \cite{CrosonDonohue2006}.
+Note that Sterman's formula is not an attempt to optimize the order quantities in the beer game; rather, it is intended to model typical human behavior. \citet{sterman1989modeling} uses a version of the game in which the demand is 4 for the first four periods, and is 8 after that.
+Hereinafter, we refer to this demand process as $C(4,8)$ or the {\em classic} demand process.
+Also, he does not allow the players to be aware of the demand process.

-Most of the optimization methods described in the first paragraph of this section assume that every agent follows a base-stock policy.
+The optimization method described in the first paragraph of this section assumes that every agent follows a base-stock policy.
 The hallmark of the beer game, however, is that players do not tend to follow such a policy, or {\em any} policy.
-Often their behavior is quite irrational.
-There is comparatively little literature on how a given agent should optimize its inventory decisions when the other agents do not play rationally \citep{sterman1989modeling, strozzi2007beer}---that is, how an individual player can best play the beer game when her teammates may not be making optimal decisions.
+Often their behavior is quite irrational, as shown by \citep{sterman1989modeling}.
+There is comparatively little literature on how a given agent should optimize its inventory decisions when the other agents do not play rationally \citep{sterman1989modeling, strozzi2007beer}---that is, how an individual player can best play the beer game when her teammates may not be making optimal decisions---and there are, to the best of our knowledge, no theoretical proofs of policy optimality in this setting.

+Some of the beer game literature assumes the agents are JALs, i.e., information about inventory positions is shared among all agents, a significant difference compared to classical IL models.
+For example, \cite{kimbrough2002computers} propose a GA that receives a current snapshot of each agent and decides how much to order according to the $d+x$ rule.
+In the $d+x$ rule, agent $i$ observes $d_t^i$, the received demand/order in period $t$, chooses $x_t^i$, and then places an order of size $a_t^i = d_t^i + x_t^i$.